LueWasHere/capsense/README.md

 * The idea for capsense was coined by fellow programmer [Avenred](https://github.com/Avenred)

 # Installation
-On Windows, Capsense can be installed by downloading the .exe from our [releases page](https://github.com/LueWasHere/capsense/releases). <!-- TODO: Additional instructions for Linux go here. -->
+On Windows, Capsense can be installed by downloading and decompresing the .7z file from our [releases page](https://github.com/LueWasHere/capsense/releases) along with (optionally) placing the resulting files into your Program files folder. <!-- TODO: Additional instructions for Linux go here. -->

 <!--- Fixes to this README will be frequent (especially since my sense of grammar and spelling is horrible) due to errors and updates to the distros --->